HuakunShen/LearnAI/NLP/Neural-Machine-Translation.md

 > Neural Machine Translation (NMT) is a way to do Machine Translation with a single end-to-end neural network.

+- Drop noisy channel
+- No (explicit) alignments - end-to-end training
+- Outperforms "SMT" by a large margin

+## Teacher Forcing

+- Remove feed-forward recurrence from the previous output to the hidden units, and replace with ground truth for faster training.
+- Only used in training

+## Attention

+Decoder consider input (encoder hidden states) when making decisions.
+Attention scores determines which area to focus/attend.

+- One decoder hidden state and all encoder hidden states are passed into the attention score funciton

+Think of decoder hidden state at time t, $\tilde{h_t}$ as **query**.All encoder hidden states, $h_{1:S}$ as values.

+### Advantage

+- Performance
+- Solves bottleneck
+  - Sllows decoder to look at the source sentence directly
+- Helps with the long-horizon (vanishing gradient) problem by providing shortcut to distant states

+## Transformer

+- Replace RNN with attention
+- Allow parallel computation

+### Q,K,V

+Decoder has values, the encoder has keys and queries (memory).

+$QK^T$ is a similarity measure between Query and Key.

+### Positional Encoding

+Add positional info of an input token in the sequence into the input embedding vectors.

 ## Advantages compared to SMT

 - Better **performance**